-As the only nuclear research facility in Vietnam, it is also expected to be used for various researches for materials science, agriculture, health care, engineering and industry.
+As the only nuclear research facility in Vietnam, the Vietnam nuclear power plant will also be for various researches for materials science, agriculture, health care, engineering and industry.
 The nuclear center will have an expected life of around 50 years, with regular upgrades.
 There are also plans to expand CNEST in the coming years.

 ROSATOM is the number one nuclear power and research center builder in the world.
 It built and operates more than 34 nuclear power plants in 12 countries.
 With more than 50 years in operation, it has built 20% of all nuclear research reactors in the world, and a total of more than 120 nuclear reactors of all kinds located around the world.

 The nuclear research center is a separate project from the nuclear power plants that the Vietnamese government is planning to build.
-Plans are in place for the first two power plants to be in operation by 2028 and delivering 1200 MWe and 1100 MWe, with another 1200MWe capacity plant to be finished by 2029.
-Up to nine companies have expressed interest in the Vietnamese nuclear power plant projects.
+Plans are in place for the first two power plants to be in operation by 2028 and delivering 1200 MWe and 1100 MWe, with another 1200MWe capacity plant for 2029.
+Up to nine companies have expressed interest in the Vietnam nuclear power plant projects.
 The country wants to build as many as ten plants, with a total capacity of 11,900 MWe.

 Vietnam expects its electricity demand to grow to 110.2 GWe by 2030.
 In line with this, they also plan to use nuclear energy production for 8% of their total energy requirement.
-This is expected to increase to 20%-25% by 2050.
+This may increase to 20%-25% by 2050.
 These plans however may be put on indefinite hold as the country has been experiencing an economic slowdown which has led to less demand.